Streets and Squares

 Brest, Belarus, Internatsionalnaya Street

 The spring bloom between high-rises.
-In the background the roof of the former redbrick hospital and the Intourist Hotel.
+In the background the roof of the former redbrick hospital and the Intourist Hotel are seen.

-The middle part of the street is intersected by 17th September Street and Sovietskaya Street, making up a big open space.
+The middle part of the street is intersected by 17th September Street and Sovietskaya Street, making up a big open space between them.

 From this point, that is in the middle of the street, the western part of the street is seen ahead:3 high-rise buildings were constructed in the 1970s - 1990s, 14 stories high each, on the southern side.